na-na-hi/renget/archive/smgenskins.md

    - /

  - Bakasura
-   - Death Machine and Feaster Bunny Bakasura.
-Since Death Machine has additionally quieter SFX and is cheaper to pick up, it's the go-to tryhard skin for Bakasura.
+   - Death Machine and Feaster Bunny Bakasura both use Bakasura's old animation rig, which is much less 'expressive', smaller and closer to the ground.
+Since Death Machine has additionally quieter SFX and is cheaper to pick up, it's the go-to tryhard skin for Bakasura; but both have advantage.
+   - Laughing Skull Bakasura has EXTREMELY LOUD SFX.

  - Baron Samedi
    - /